New Health Management Service: Visualizing Health from Sleep

 Worst 1000

-It is said that the key to deep sleep is "light."
-Melatonin, a hormone that promotes sleep, has the characteristic that its secretion is momentarily inhibited by strong light.
-In humans, the only organ that detects light is the eye, so it is necessary to consciously limit visual information before going to sleep.
+Light is said to be the key to deep sleep.
+Melatonin, a hormone that promotes sleep, has the characteristic of having its secretion instantaneously inhibited by strong light.
+Since humans only perceive light with their eyes, it is necessary to consciously limit visual information before going to sleep.

-For room lighting, warm reddish lights that are closer to sunlight are more suitable for a bedroom than the pale light of fluorescent lights or LEDs.
+For bedrooms, reddish, warm-colored lights that are closer to sunlight are more suitable than bluish-white fluorescent or LED lights.
 Also, indirect lighting that illuminates the floor can reduce visual information when going to bed.
-Also, the bright lights in convenience stores are very strong light stimuli, so it is not advisable to visit them before going to bed at night.
+Furthermore, the bright lighting in convenience stores provides a very strong light stimulus, so it is not advisable to visit one before going to bed at night.

 Survey Overview

-Survey period: December 2019 / Survey method: Web survey / Target area: Nationwide / Target conditions: Male and female / Sample size: n=10,343s
+Survey period: December 2019 / Survey method: Web survey / Target region: Nationwide / Target subjects: Men and women / Sample size: n=10,343s